JackTschetter/memory-safety-bugs-and-GDB/README.md

 As an instructor (especially during this first lab) I strongly recommended students work together collaboratively in groups of 2-3 students.
 Although this was never strictly required.
 I encouraged my students to do whatever was most helpful for their particular learning style.<br>

 A major focus of this lab was the GNU project debugger (GDB).
 If you are reading this and are in need of a refresher check out this [GDB manual](https://sourceware.org/gdb/current/onlinedocs/gdb.html/index.html).
+You can also use the help command while GDB is running.

 ---